 21.3 The Arbitral Tribunal may also summon the parties to appear at a pre-hearing in order to draw up a timetable and/or its Terms of Reference.
 This first hearing shall be conducted by video conference, unless the Arbitral Tribunal decides otherwise.

-21.5 The procedural timetable and the Terms of Reference, as well as any amendments thereto, shall be communicated to the parties and to the Court.
+21.5 The procedural timetable and the Terms of Reference, as well as any amendments thereto, shall be communicated to the parties and to the Chamber.

-21.6 The declarations provided for in Articles 12 and 35 shall be appended to the Terms of Reference.
-In the absence of Terms of Reference, the parties shall be presumed to have agreed to the constitution of the Arbitral Tribunal if no challenge has been made in accordance with Article 13.
+21.6 In the absence of Terms of Reference, the parties shall be presumed to have agreed to the constitution of the Arbitral Tribunal if no challenge has been made in accordance with Article 13.

 22.1 The adoption of these Rules by the parties to the arbitration implies that the conventional time limit for the duration of the mission of the Arbitral Tribunal is set at six (6) months from the date of acceptance by the last arbitrator of his or her mission until the arbitral award is made, subject to the stipulations and extensions agreed under the Terms of Reference and the procedural timetable.